bw2calc.least_squares#

 —Nicolas Higham, Accuracy and Stability of Numerical Algorithms, Society for Industrial and Applied Mathematics, Philadelphia, PA, USA, 2002, p.
 260.

-We use UMFpack, which is a very fast solver for sparse matrices.
+We use pypardiso or UMFpack, which is a very fast solver for sparse matrices.

 If the technosphere matrix has already been factorized, then the decomposed technosphere (self.solver) is reused.
 Otherwise the calculation is redone completely.